golang/proposal/design/45713-workspace.md

 As a simple example the `gopls` binary is in the module `golang.org/x/tools/gopls` which depends on other packages in the `golang.org/x/tools` module.
-Currently, building and testing the top level `gopls` code is done by entering the directory of the `golang.org/x/tools/gopls` module which replaces its usage of the `golang.org/tools/module`:
+Currently, building and testing the top-level `gopls` code is done by entering the directory of the `golang.org/x/tools/gopls` module which replaces its usage of the `golang.org/tools/module`: